dagflow-team/dayabay-analysis/scripts/README.md

 Data will be loaded from `./data-hdf5/`.
 Don't forget to create it before running.

-Option `--free-spectrum-shape` includes parameters from the namespace `neutrino_per_fission_factor` as free parameters.

 All nuisance parameters are treated within covariance matrix.

 Final observation concatenated by detectors and periods.